-Unusual ingredients and technique resulted in tasty Pumpernickel Loaves.
-Dark, rich and chewy, the slices were delicious smeared in butter.
+Unusual ingredients and techniques resulted in tasty Pumpernickel Loaves.
+Dark, rich, and chewy, the slices were delicious smeared in butter.

 Tips for Making an Authentic Pumpernickel Bread

 - I made the pumpernickel bread dough as directed, using my professional KitchenAid for the kneading.
 I left out the caraway, hoping that the hubby would at least sample more than one bite.

 - During the first of three proofing periods, I hunted down the video of the PBS episode where Lauren demonstrates her method to Julia.
 It helped immensely.

 - Make sure to hunt down prune butter plus have molasses, espresso powder, and unsweetened chocolate on hand along with the caraway if you choose to use it.

 - I made one loaf her way and braided the second.